Anton Mitryushkin

-Anton Vladimirovich Mitryushkin (Антон Владимирович Митрюшкин; born 8 February 1996) is a Russian professional footballer who plays as a goalkeeper for Lokomotiv Moscow.
+Anton Vladimirovich Mitryushkin (Антон Владимирович Митрюшкин; born 8 February 1996) is a Russian professional footballer who plays as a goalkeeper for Lokomotiv Moscow and Russia national team.

 Club career

 Mitryushkin made his debut in the Russian Premier League on 8 March 2014, for FC Spartak Moscow in a game against FC Terek Grozny.

 On 1 February 2016, Mitryushkin signed a contract with the Swiss club FC Sion until July 2019.
 Mitryushkin left Sion as a free agent after his contract expired on 30 June 2020.
 Following his release, Mitryushkin joined AS Monaco on trial, before joining Fortuna Düsseldorf on 27 October 2020.
 He left Fortuna upon the expiration of his contract on 24 May 2021, without making any appearances for the first team.

 On 28 June 2021, he signed a one-season contract with Dynamo Dresden.

 On 7 July 2022, Mitryushkin signed a two-season contract with FC Khimki.

 On 1 June 2024, Mitryushkin joined Russian Premier League club Lokomotiv Moscow on a three-year contract.
+On 2 April 2026, he extended his contract with Lokomotiv to 2030.

 International career

 He won the 2013 UEFA European Under-17 Football Championship with Russia, and he was awarded the Golden Player Award as the most valuable player of the tournament.
 He also participated in the 2013 FIFA U-17 World Cup.

 Later he represented Russia U19 national team at the 2015 UEFA European Under-19 Championship, where Russia made it to the final.

 Mitryushkin was called up to the senior Russia national team for the first time in June 2025 for friendlies against Nigeria and Belarus.
+He made his debut on 27 March 2026 in a friendly against Nicaragua.